davidclough/node/_documents/javascript-guide/javascript-guide.md

 ### <a name="style-callback-functions"></a>Callback Functions
 Many functions have parameters that are functions themselves and will be called at some point, like an event handler.
 For example, jQuery's `$.ajax()` method allows you to specify up to six callback functions in its `settings` parameter object, including a `success` function that allows you to indicate what should be done with the data received from a successful AJAX call.

 You should consider declaring the callback functions as separate named functions that have a descriptive name.
-Also bear in mind that anonymous functions, ones that have no name and have been declared inline within another statement, will not show up with a meaningful name within any stack trace.
+Also bear in mind that anonymous functions, ones that have no name and have been declared inline within another statement, will not show up with any meaningful name within any stack trace.

 Definitely avoid gigantic lines which specify several callback functions declared anonymously.

-In ES2015 arrow functions can make inline function declarations neater.

-Be very careful about declaring functions within callback functions.
+>Important: Be very careful to avoid declaring functions within callback functions.
 The nested functions will recreated every time the callback function is called.
-If the callback function was for a jQuery `$.forEach()` this could be rather inefficient.
+If the callback function was for a jQuery `$.forEach()` this could be very inefficient.

+>In ES2015 arrow functions can make inline function declarations neater.

 ### <a name="style-blocks"></a>Blocks
 As you will probably know, blocks in C-based languages are lines of code enclosed by braces.
 They are often used in association with some outer statement like a `for` or `if` statement but they can exist on their own and not associated with an outer statement.

 #### Block Scope
-In many languages, including ES2015, you can declare variables within a block and they will not be accessible from outside that block (or within the block but before the declaration) and they are accessible to any nested blocks.
+In many languages, including ES2015, you can declare variables within a block and they will not be accessible from outside that block (or within the block but before the declaration).
+They are also accessible within any nested blocks.

 In ES5 this is **not** the case.
-Variable **hoisting** means that any declarations are effectively moved up to the level of the containing function at runtime (although any assignment made on a declaration line remains in the same position).
-As a result you cannot have variables scoped at an level finer than the containing function.
-Even if you declare it near the end of a function and nested in child blocks it will still be accessible on the first line of the function.
+Variable **hoisting** means that any declarations are effectively moved up to the level of the containing function at runtime, although any assignment made on a declaration line remains in the same position.
+As a result you cannot have variables scoped at any level finer than the containing function.
+Even if you declare it near the end of a function and nested within child blocks it will still be accessible on the first line of the function.

 This example shows that even use of strict mode fails to flag an error here.
 Even though it looks like `a` is being referenced before has been declared, its declaration has actually been hoisted to the start of the function.
 The alert window will show a 3.
-The `var a = 17;` statement is even within a block that will never be executed.
+The `var a = 17;` statement declaring `a` is even within a block that will never be executed.
 If you deleted the declaration line, strict mode will then flag an error.

     (function () {
       "use strict";